NYPL/sierra-shadow-dataset/README.md

   - `bib_total_circ`

     Sum of total checkouts __and__ renewals for all items under bibid (very useful)

+  - `dewey_class` (BRANCH TARGET ONLY)

+    Subject name from the 100s place of the Dewey Decimal Call number

+  - `dewey_division` (BRANCH TARGET ONLY)

+    Subject name from the 10s place of the Dewey Decimal Call number

+  - `dewey_section` (BRANCH TARGET ONLY)

+    Subject name from the 0s place of the Dewey Decimal Call number

   - `lc_subject_classification` (RESEARCH TARGET ONLY)